125th Fighter Wing

-The 125th Fighter Wing (125 FW) is a unit of the Florida Air National Guard, stationed at Jacksonville Air National Guard Base, Florida.
+The 125th Fighter Wing is a unit of the Florida Air National Guard, stationed at Jacksonville Air National Guard Base, Florida.
 If activated to federal service with the United States Air Force, the 125 FW is operationally gained by the Air Combat Command (ACC).

-Overview
+Mission

 As an Air National Guard unit, the 125th Fighter Wing has a dual mission - one state and one federal.
 The state mission under Title 32 of the United States Code (Title 32 USC) is to provide trained and equipped personnel to protect life and property and to preserve peace, order, and public safety under the governor of the State of Florida as part of both the Florida Air National Guard and the broader Florida National Guard.
 The federal mission under Title 10 USC is to provide fully trained and qualified personnel to the commander, United States Northern Command (USNORTHCOM) / North American Aerospace Defense Command (NORAD) in time of war or national emergency for the defense of the North American continent, with operational responsibility for the 125 FW as a U.S. Air Force unit falling to the Air Combat Command (ACC).
 The 125 FW is also available to other combatant commanders for forward deployment outside the United States (OCONUS) in order to perform air superiority/air dominance missions in other theaters of operation and areas of responsibility.

-In addition to its primary installation, the Jacksonville Air National Guard Base at Jacksonville International Airport, the 125 FW also maintains an alert detachment of F-15 Eagle fighter aircraft at Detachment 1, 125 FW, Operating Location ALPHA ALPHA (OL-AA) at Homestead Air Reserve Base in South Florida.
-The overall wing organization comprises over 1100 citizen airmen in a combination of full-time Active Guard and Reserve (AGR) and Air Reserve Technician (ART) personnel and traditional part-time Drill Status Air Guardsmen (DSG), also known as Traditional Guardsmen (TG).
+In addition to its primary installation, the Jacksonville Air National Guard Base at Jacksonville International Airport, the 125 FW has historically maintained a 24/7/365 alert detachment of armed fighter aircraft at Detachment 1, 125 FW, Operating Location ALPHA ALPHA (OL-AA) at Homestead Air Reserve Base in South Florida since the end of the Cuban Missile Crisis in October 1962.
+This alert mission is temporarily being covered by other ANG units with F-15C or F-16C aircraft until the 125 FW has achieved operational capbaility with the F-35A.

+The overall wing organization comprises over 1100 citizen airmen in a combination of full-time Active Guard and Reserve (AGR) and Air Reserve Technician (ART) personnel and traditional part-time Drill Status Air Guardsmen (DSG).